alephium/docs/docs/wallet/Basic functions.md

 # How to generate a new address for a specific group in the Desktop Wallet

+Here's a tutorial on how to create an address for a specific group.
+Sometimes this is needed to interact with dApps on the Alephium Blockchain.
+(Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups and [sharding](https://medium.com/@alephium/an-introduction-to-blockflow-alephiums-sharding-algorithm-bbbf318c3402) in Alephium).

 * Unlock your Desktop Wallet.